Arttuv/arttuv-website/src/content/writings/26th-in-hello-world-open-2012.md

 ![Diagram](/images/HWO-Pong-representation.png)

 In the beginning the server is waiting for players.
-Client connects to the server using TCP/IP and sens a “join” message.
-Messages send between clients and server were specific JSON messages.
+Client connects to the server using TCP/IP and sends a “join” message.
+Messages sent between clients and server were specific JSON messages.
 For example, the join message looks like this:
 ```json
  {“msgType”:”join”,”data”:”name of the bot“}
 ```